spineo/quotations/index.md

 ![Admin Events](images/admin_events.png)

 If we click on the _Events_ link, we will see the listing of all the event names.
-As shown in the screenshot below, we can check multiple events, select the action _Delete selected events_, and delete the selected events in one batch.
+As shown in the screenshot below, we can check multiple events, select the action _Delete selected events_, and delete the selected events in one batch (which we will not do just quite yet)

 ![Admin Events Delete](images/admin_events_delete.png)

-Alternatively, I we click on the _ADD EVENT +_ (top-right corner) it will bring us to a form that we can fill out to manually add an event:
+Alternatively, if we click on the _ADD EVENT +_ (top-right corner) it will bring us to a form that we can fill out to manually add an event:

 ![Admin Event Add](images/admin_event_add.png)